 When you receive a call, the phone rings and the flashing phone icon appears on the screen.
-If the caller can be identified, the caller's phone number (or name if stored in your Address Book) is displayed.
+If the caller can be identified, the caller's phone number(or name if stored in your Address Book) is displayed.

-1. Open the flip and press the key or the left soft key to answer an incoming call.
-If the Any Key menu option(Menu 9.4.2) has been set to , any key press will answer a call except for the key or the right soft key.
+1. Open the Slide and press the key or the left soft key to answer an incoming call.
+If Any Key has been set as the answer mode (Menu 9.4.2), any key press will answer a call except for the key or the right soft key.